 The Body Has An Amazing Capacity To Heal Itself

-By far, the human body itself has corrected more health problems than any other entity.
+By far, the human body itself has corrected more health problems than doctors ever have.
 The body is continually recovering from illness and healing from injury.
 It’s constantly adapting to its environment.
 In fact, the body is so good at healing on its own that some people wouldn’t even consider an illness a “health problem” unless the body couldn’t recover from it on its own.
 We’re often surprised when the body develops chronic health problems, but isn’t it amazing that people stay as well as they do, and how often they completely recover from all kinds of injuries and difficulties?
 This alone is a strong demonstration of the body’s ability to heal itself.

 Usually The Body Can Heal Itself But Sometimes It Can’t